checkly/docs.checklyhq.com/site/content/docs/browser-checks/tracing-web-vitals.md

 to help you triage the root cause whenever your check might fail.
 We also snap a screenshot automatically whenever your script encounters an error.

-Next to this, we also automatically collect **Web Vitals** scores for each of the pages you visit in the browser session.
+Next to this, we also automatically collect Performance signals (**Web Vitals**) for each of the pages you visit in the browser session.

 ![tracing and web vitals for Playwright based browser checks](/docs/images/browser-checks/tracing_web_vitals.png)